Skip to main content

 In this assignment you changed the partition table from Single factory app, no ota to the default Factory app, two ota definitions.
 Both of these partition table scheme are provided as default values from ESP-IDF.
 In the next assignment you will create a custom partition table.

-Next step: assignment 4.2
+Next step: Assignment 4.2

 Related